sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/README.md

 There are a few different ways you could process this data.
 You might want only the titles in a string (`"Star Wars, Clerks, Super Troopers"`), you might want them alphabetized, or you might want only the comedy movies.
 Furthemore, you may want to turn any or all of these into JSX elements.
 All of those are different presentations of the same data, not new data.

-To do this in React, save these computed properties as variables.
-These can be referenced in other computed properties or used directly in the template:
+To do this in React, save these computed values as variables.
+These can be referenced in other computed values or used directly in the template:

 ```jsx
 const MovieDisplayer = ({ movies }) => {